k98kurz/sqloquent/dox.md

 ##### `insert(data: dict) -> Optional[SqlModel]:`

 Insert a record and return a model instance.
+Raises TypeError for invalid data or ValueError if a record with the same id already exists.

 ##### `insert_many(items: list[dict]) -> int:`

 Insert a batch of records and return the number inserted.
+Raises TypeError for invalid items.

 ##### `find(id: Any) -> Optional[SqlModel]:`